So here is the final entry.... a few weeks since we have been back but with just enough time for true reflection.

 We finishd this great time at the school at lunch time and after lunch walked without packs to over 4000 metres which was a great walk full of laughs and a great view for the top.
 The evening topped off a packed day with a music competiton between all the teams named 'The Everest Factor' which was great fun to watch and take part in even if your tone deaf and knackered.
 The Tenzing boys did three songs/dances Stand by Me- Ben E King, Livin on a prayer- Bon Jovi and the New Zealand 'Haka' Maori tribal routine.
 All hilarious to perform and belt out.
 Hillary performed a quite amazingly tuneful rendition of Afternoon Delight by Air Supply which for me was a knife to our Roxbury balloon.
 The quite awful starting Trektators stole the show after destroying 500 miles with a collective comeback and Grease cover.
 A brilliant night put togther by Jamo one of my favourite people to get to know on tour and closely followed by the four doctors who adjudicated hilariously.

 The other pre tour evening planned was put togther by me for my mate Kimbo's 28th Birthday and was planned to be a comedy night named 'Stand up on Dingboche'.
 I had asked people to prepare a joke/limmerick/song to perform in front of the group or a story about Kimbo.
 The following unfolded.
 Raps by brothers Sharland covering Bohemian Rhapsody taking the piss out of each other.
 MC Shark and base camp 1 performing a 'flyin high' cover EVEREST stylee. was amazing.
 The girls sang an Old McKimbo tale, Woodsy unflappable as ever completed the Italian man in Malta.
 Simmo ran through the Billy Connolly 'Mario' joke to which he and i love but not sure how the rest took it.
-There were great poems from Hog, Hogs Mum, Zoobs and plenty of gratutious jokes from JB, Tooves, Mark and Blinky.
-Chris ran the evening with his usual flair and sarcastic eye, looking back at the trip as our compare/resident comedian.
-It was Fantastic evening for a very tired and deflated team.
-Most of it planned last minute and gave the whole team time to forget everything around them and enjoy themselves.
-Worked well for all.
-Kimbo also got some cake from the porters earlier that day before an acclimatisation walk to 5000m.

 The only problem I personally had faced was coming into Dingboche, Haydn the Tenzing Capt had been suffering and went straight to bed when he got in and didn't get up for an acclimatisation walk the next day.
 He was suffering from de-hydration and altitude sickness and was in danger of having to go down a day.
 Some people joked I might have to step up to the plate....
 A joke suddenly hit home more than it had ever before, I would have to cut the four guys who couldn't bat or bowl, I would have to lead the team and I would have to start thinking about averything to do with getting Tenzing to win the match.
 Oh dear....